The real danger of military AI isn’t killer robots; it’s worse human judgement

 "If we are completely surrendering our thinking to AI, what value do we bring to a company?"
 Nave asked on the Wharton podcast.
 The question was framed as a workplace problem.
 In a targeting tent on the third week of a conflict, it sounds different.

-Cell Press Trends in Cognitive Sciences00003-3) makes it concrete for the military context.
+The Cell paper makes it concrete for the military context.
 Zhivar Sourati and Morteza Dehghani, researchers at the University of Southern California, published their findings March 11 in Trends in Cognitive Sciences with funding from the Air Force Research Laboratory.
 Their conclusion: LLMs homogenize human thinking.
 Optimized for the most likely and idealized responses, these models enforce a linear Chain-of-Thought reasoning style — step-by-step, logical, legible.
 That sounds like a feature.
 It isn't, for military analysts.
 Experienced intelligence professionals rely on non-linear, gut-feel strategies precisely for identifying rare exceptions — the signal that doesn't fit the pattern, the target that looks wrong for reasons they can't articulate yet.
 A model that rewards the most common reasoning path is, by design, hostile to outlier detection.
 The paper's phrase — "marginalizing alternative voices and reasoning strategies" — is academic language for what happens to a commander who stops listening to the analyst with the odd hunch.

 NATO's top transformation officer put it plainly.
 "The more you use AI, the more you will use your brain in a different way," said Admiral Pierre Vandier.
 "And so we need to be able to have some oversight, to be able to critique what we see from AI, and to be sure you are not fooled by a sort of false presentation of things."
 He said that in public, to a journalist, knowing it would be published.
 Nobody at the Pentagon disagreed.